 With a wide variety of topics to choose from, these courses offer a low-stakes way to engage in your passion or explore something new.
-Students have the opportunity to consider sex and gender manifestations in the brain, debate the impacts of mass incarceration in the US, or learn the engineering principals that will drive the smart cities of the future.
+Students can choose from a range of topics, from considering sex and gender manifestations in the brain, debating the impacts of mass incarceration in the US, or learning the engineering principals that will drive the smart cities of the future.
 Whatever the subject, these classes will encourage you to think big thoughts, participate in robust discussions or debates, approach an instructor or advisor outside of class, and investigate a subject of interest.

 First-Year Seminars are also designed to support your transition to college.
 Capped at nineteen students, each course provides a close, supportive environment, where participants can learn from each other and develop personal relationships with their peers and their instructor.
 First Year Seminars are often taught by graduate students; closer themselves to the college experience, graduate instructors have practical advice for their students and bring empathy to their courses.
 They are also keen to teach in their own field of research and share topics that have motivated them.